etiquettestartshere/scenemessage/README.md

 Because foundry only loads the last 100 chat messages, scenes which have fewer than a scrollbar's worth of chat messages flagged to appear in them in the last 100 cannot scroll up, and because of that they cannot load any older messages.
 Please use the first API method to overcome this if needed: for best results, do not load more than you need, though loading large numbers may not be able to be avoided if you have a world with many messages.

 ### ALPHA TESTING PERIOD
 Please let me know if you encounter any issues (report them in Issues).
-In particular, I am looking for testers on foundry v10 to see if backwards compatibility is robust.
-- I may consider adding an option to sort by scene *name* rather than id, so that chatlogs can be migrated easily from one scene to another, but because this would involve a larger proliferation of flags I am against it unless I can find a way to restrict the flags only to scenes rather than chat messages.
 ___
 ###### **Technical Details**